 Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig disease or Charcot disease, is the most common form of motor neuron disease 1,4 resulting in progressive weakness and eventual death due to respiratory insufficiency.

-ALS typically is diagnosed in middle age.
-There is a recognised male predilection 1.
+Amyotrophic lateral sclerosis typically is diagnosed in middle age.
+There is a recognized male predilection 1.

-Both upper and lower motor neurones are affected, with decreased motor strength and wasting of the muscles of the face, limbs, and diaphragm.
+Both upper and lower motor neurons are affected, with decreased motor strength and wasting of the muscles of the face, limbs, and diaphragm.
 There is a progressive loss of motor strength, with preservation of intellectual and sensory function.
 In the hands, the split hand sign or split hand plus sign may be characteristically seen.

 El Escorial criteria for the diagnosis of amyotrophic lateral sclerosis 7:

 - signs of lower motor neuron (LMN) degeneration by clinical, electrophysiological or neuropathologic examination

 - signs of upper motor neuron (UMN) degeneration by clinical examination

 - progressive spread of signs within a region or to other regions

 - electrophysiological evidence of other disease processes that might explain the signs of LMN and/or UMN degenerations